eclipse/paho.mqtt-sn.embedded-c/README.md

 ## Build requirements / compilation

-CMake builds for MQTTSNPacket with a Makefile for MQTTSNGateway have been introduced, along with Travis-CI configuration for automated build & testing.
+CMake builds have been introduced, along with Travis-CI configuration for automated build & testing.

 The travis-build.sh file has the full build and test sequence for Linux.